-Medjool dates never come pitted.
+Medjool dates rarely come pitted.
 The fruit is too soft to put through a mechanical processing.
 And, they're actually a ripe, fresh fruit even though they look dried because they're dark in color.
 Medjools are rarely treated with pesticides (they thrive in such dry region, insects aren't usually an issue).

 Compared to Deglet Noors, Medjools are also MUCH sweeter (which explains why even when using half the dates I was surprised by the sweetness)!